-The Fund is exposed to currency risk through the holding of investments, investment receivables and investment liabilities in various currencies.
+The Fund is exposed to currency risk through the holding of investments in various currencies.
 The Fund may use foreign currency contracts to hedge some foreign currency exposure on investment-related receivables and liabilities and engage in the buying and selling of currencies through the spot market, forward contracts, futures contracts, and/or options in order to achieve the desired currency exposure.
-There were no foreign currency contracts at December 31, 2019 and December 31, 2018.
+There were no foreign currency contracts at December 31, 2020 and December 31, 2019.